Phishing emails have come a long way since the infamous Nigerian prince scam. Do you know how to protect yourself from a targeted phishing attack?

 - Don’t interact with the email: If you notice that an email is a phishing attempt, don’t let your curiosity get the better of you.
 Do not click any links in the email, do not download any attachments, and do not reply.
 This will keep you safe and allow you to begin the process of reporting the email.

 - If you already interacted with the email: Take action immediately to secure your accounts.
 If you downloaded an attachment, do not execute it.
 Instead, use your security program to locate and uninstall it.
-If you’ve clicked on a link and entered your login credentials, immediately change your password for that account and turn on two-factor authentication.
+If you’ve clicked on a link and entered your login credentials, immediately change your password for that account to ensure better password security and turn on two-factor authentication.
 Run security scans on your computer, enable firewalls, and lock down all of your most important accounts.
 Finally, report the sender to the email service used in the attack.
 If the scammer used a Gmail address, make sure you report abuse to Google.

 - Report phishing: Once you’ve secured your accounts to the best of your abilities, report the phishing attack.
 This will stop the cybercriminal from harming others with the same email and may provide relief if you’ve faced monetary loss.